snhmibby/jurjen.dev/content/tutorial/navbars-and-sass.md

 adapt to that.
 It does so by using a [flex container](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#examples), and switching it from row mode to column mode through a
 [CSS media query](https://css-tricks.com/a-complete-guide-to-css-media-queries/).

-Also, just for kicks, we will add a cool icon bar, with a menu icon and add [Javascript](jquery.com/toggleClass documentation link here TODO) code to open and close our menu to provide some fun interaction :D
+Also, we will add a cool icon bar, with a menu icon and add some [Javascript](https://api.jquery.com/toggleclass/) code to open and close our menu to provide some funny interaction.

 This is the HTML template:
 ```HTML